 Kofta Kabobs for Guy’s Grocery Games (with video)

-Kofta Kabobs for Guy’s Grocery Games were just one of the ‘winning’ dishes I prepared, sharing a favorite ground lamb and spice on a stick kabob recipe!
+Kofta Kabobs for Guy’s Grocery Games were just one of the ‘winning’ dishes I prepared, sharing a favorite ground lamb and spice on a kabob stick recipe!

 Kofta kabobs prepared for Guy's Grocery Games.